ALMA-IMF XXII. Role of core subfragmentation in the IMF origin: Hierarchical fragmentation cascade and CMF in W43-MM1: Discussion

-Additionally, the mass transfer efficiency estimated in Sect.~\ref{s:fractality} for the W43-MM1 fragmentation cascade predicts the CFE within a given parental structure.
-According to \cref{eq:eff} and $\overline{\epsilon_{\rm jump2}} \simeq 60\%$, the CFE of 2~kau cores within 30~kau clumps is predicted to be $\rm CFE^{clump}_{cores} \simeq 14\%$.
-The published CFE of \cite{bontemps2010}, \cite{palau2013}, and \cite{sanhueza2019} are in excellent agreement with this value.
+Additionally, the mass transfer efficiency estimated in Sect.~\ref{s:fractality} for the W43-MM1 fragmentation cascade predicts the CFE within a given parental structure, defined as the ratio of the sum of fragment masses to the parental structure mass.
+According to \cref{eq:eff} and $\overline{\epsilon_{\rm jump2}} \simeq 60\%$, the CFE of 2~kau cores within 30~kau clumps is predicted to be $\rm \epsilon^{clump}_{cores} \simeq 14\%$.
+The published CFE of \cite{bontemps2010}, \cite{palau2013}, and \cite{morii2023} are in excellent agreement with this value.
 However, measurements over more different scales or environments are $\sim$4 times smaller or larger \citep{traficante2023, yoo2025, elia2026}.
 This preliminary result suggests that the mass transfer efficiency varies with cloud properties such as density \citep{csengeri2017a} and accretion flows \citep{wells2024, morii2025}.
 To provide more robust estimates of the mass transfer efficiency and its spatial and scale-dependent variation, future studies must consider dust emissivity variations and temperature gradients.

-Compared to the Jeans instability predictions, the fragmentation level of the massive cores present in the W43-MM1 protocluster, around two fragments within $10-100~\msun$ cores, is small.
+Compared to the Jeans instability predictions, the fragmentation level of the massive cores present in the W43-MM1 protocluster, $\sim$2 seeds within $10-100~\msun$ cores, is small.
 This low level of fragmentation has already been observed in other high-mass star-forming regions, from clump to core scales \citep{bontemps2010, palau2013, traficante2023}, and thus appears to persist down to the 270~au scales studied here \citep[see also][]{ yoo2025, luo2026}.
-These results prove that gravitational fragmentation according to the Jeans criterion is invalid and that fragmentation cascades can create massive, so-called super-Jeans structures \citep{bontemps2010, wang2011, palau2015, yoo2025}.
+These results prove that gravitational fragmentation according to the Jeans criterion is invalid and that mass cascades can create massive, so-called super-Jeans structures \citep{bontemps2010, wang2011, palau2015, yoo2025}.
+The low fragmentation level observed in W43-MM1, particularly in its densest regions, is similar to that observed in the W51 and Sgr~B2 protoclusters \citep{budaiev2024, yoo2025}.
+These results support the formation of high-mass stars in such dense environments, as proposed by the hierarchical collapse and clump-fed accretion scenarios \citep[e.g.,][]{motte2018a, vazquez2019}.